fly-apps/flygreeting/.circleci/README.md

  flyctl apps create
 ```

-The `flyctl apps create` command creates an interactive session which requests for things like the 'App name' and 'Organization name'.
-The App name is expected to be a unique name.
-You can type in a unique App name, or leave it blank if you want a unique Fly auto-generated name to avoid namespace collisions.
+The `flyctl apps create` command creates an interactive session that requests things like the 'App name' and 'Organization name'.
+You can type a unique App name, or leave it blank if you want a Fly to auto-generate name to avoid namespace collisions.
 Fly will also reserve the app name on the platform, for when you deploy.

 At the end of the session, your `fly.toml` file should look like the following, with a different app name: